bntjah/lancache/README.md

     * Made some tweaks to unbound.conf to make it faster and lower the TTL if changes are necessary during event
 * 3-30-2017 Travispk
     * Cleaned up hosts to be in a more logical order
-* 6-19-2017 Nexusofdoom
+* 6-19-2017 Nexusofdoom & bn_
-    * Made some changes to Windows updates
+    * Nexus: Made some changes to Windows updates
-    * Provided working solution for OSX updates
+    * Nexus: Provided working solution for OSX updates
     * bn_: Added them to installer & made seperate changelog
+    * bn_: Added some minor tweaks to nginx as suggested in issues to counter bursty performance

 ## Installation